Alan Clayson: As a musician

 According to Clayson, his first band was Ace and the Crescents, which he formed in the mid-1960s with fellow students from "a truly desperate grammar school for boys near Aldershot [in Hampshire]".
 He recalls visiting the Beatles' Apple Corps headquarters in 1968, in an unsuccessful attempt to have Apple publish his poetry.
 Inspired in part by Frank Zappa's work as an artist and performer, he formed Clayson and the Argonauts in the late 1970s.
 The band received some highly favourable reviews in the UK music press, attaining what Melody Maker termed "a premier position on rock's Lunatic Fringe", yet only achieved minor commercial success in Northern Europe.

 Following the disbandment of the Argonauts in 1986, Clayson continued as a recording artist and solo performer.
 The Village Voice described his act as "more than just a performance; an experience".
 Since 2011, he has presented a show titled Clayson Sings Chanson.

 Clayson's songs have been covered by Dave Berry (in whose backing group Clayson played keyboards in the mid-1980s), Stairway and Jane Relf.
 He has also worked with the Portsmouth Sinfonia, Wreckless Eric, Jim McCarty, Dick Taylor and Screaming Lord Sutch, among others.

 In 2005, Clayson and the Argonauts re-formed.
 In 2017, they released the album This Cannot Go On ...
+Ancient And Modern: Highlights Of Half-A-Century, a CD retrospective attributed to Clayson alone, was issued in 2024.